BITSS-OPA/opa-deworming/code/05_final_opa.md

 <!--To do: find the specific reference from in Suri (page, and table #,  location), and add using the @notation (you will need to edit the bibliography.bib file).
 If you cannot find the Suri reference, send me an email and I will look for it-->

-The wage in agriculture comes from cited research (Suri, 2011), whereas the working wage comes from the study data and is defined as an hourly wage for those who reported more than 10 hrs of work per week in the study control group.
-The self-employed wage ($w_{se}$) was constructed as the reported monthly earnings from self-employed profits, divided by the reported weekly number of hours work in self-employment for those who worked a positive number of hours (multiplied by 4.5 to obtain the monthly total).
+The wage in agriculture comes from @suri2011selection, whereas the working wage comes from the study data and is defined as an hourly wage for those who reported more than 10 hrs of work per week in the control group.
+The self-employed wage ($w_{se}$) was constructed as the reported monthly earnings from self-employed profits, divided by the reported weekly number of hours worked in self-employment for those who worked a positive number of hours (multiplied by 4.5 to obtain the monthly total).

-The monthly self-employed profits and self-employed hours for the control group, for those with positive hours, come from study data [@baird2016worms] (Page 1168, Table 4, Panel C, Column 5, Row 1).
+The monthly self-employed profits and self-employed hours for the control group, for those with positive hours, also comes from study data (Page 1168, Table 4, Panel C, Column 5, Row 1).
 The measure of hours in self employment used to compute wages is different from the one used to compute the weights above.
-The first one captures hours of work among those actively employed in the self-employed sector, and the second one captures the average hours of work in self-employed among all the population of working age in the sample (hence capturing the relative importance of the self employed sector in the economy).
+The first one captures hours of work among those actively employed in the self-employed sector, and the second captures the average hours of work as self-employed among all the population of working age in the sample (hence capturing the relative importance of the self employed sector in the economy).

 <details><summary>Show all the details</summary>